bidhanvaidya/Tutablr/README.txt

 **             How to use GIT with this Project         **
 *********************************************

+Local = your local copy of the files
+Origin = the server (bitbucket) copy of the files

 1. Everyone needs their own BRANCH of this project.
         - git branch <your_name>_<branch_details>_branch
         - git checkout <branch-name>

+2. For Example: if Ashwin wanted to do Rregistration work and Messaging work on two different branches, he would create two branches as such.
+        - git checkout master (this gets the main branch)
+        - git branch ashwin_registration_branch (creates a branch of that name)
+        - git branch ashwin_messaging_branch (see above)
+        - git checkout ashwin_registration_branch ( go to the registration branch you created)

+3. NO ONE IS TO COMMIT ONTO MASTER or ORIGIN/MASTER without telling the rest of the group.
+4. NO ONE IS TO COMMIT TO ANYONE ELSE'S BRANCHES locally or on ORIGIN

+5. Any questions regarding merging etc. ask Ashwin (ashwin@freelancer.com)

 *********************************************
 **                  Folder Structure of Tutablr              **